yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

     sudo nano apps/broker/config/config.exs
     ```

-5. In the `sn_trytes` and `tx_trytes` arrays, add the URL of one or more nodes that have ZMQ enabled
+5. In the `tx_trytes` array, add the URL of one or more nodes that have ZMQ enabled

     ```bash
     {'zmq.iota.org',5556}